vtquan/vtquan.github.io/_posts/2021-11-08-create-a-game-via-mvu-in-stride.md

     }
 ```

-for the View, I want to make the ball move depending on the velocity.
+For the View, I want to make the ball move depending on the velocity.
 The delta time is also passed so that movement is framerate independent.
 This is not the same MVU system as used in Fabulous and fable elmish where a new view is created entirely from the model and a powerful diff engine will find what have changed and only update those.
 Instead, I am directly updating what is necessary in the scene.

 ```fsharp
 let view model (gameTime : GameTime) =